blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 </p>

 Through applying the zero initialization, three of the problems addressed by UnicornMAML are solved as well:
-- MAML with the zeroing trick applied leads to random predictions before fine-tuning.
-This happens, as zeroing the whole classification head is also a form of identical weight initialization for all classes.
+- MAML, with the zeroing trick applied, leads to random predictions before fine-tuning.
+This happens as zeroing the whole classification head is also a form of identical weight initialization for all classes.
 Thus, the zeroing trick solves the problem caused by class label ordering permutations during testing.
 - Through the random predictions before fine-tuning, memorization overfitting is prevented as well.